- In the top left corner of your Gmail inbox, click Gmail.

-- Enter your contact's information in the appropriate fields.
-Any information you add will save automatically.
+- Enter your contact's information.
+It will save automatically.

 Automatically added contacts

-If you don't want contacts to be automatically added, follow these steps:
+If you don't want contacts to be automatically added:

 - In the General tab, find the “Create contacts for auto-complete” setting and choose I’ll add contacts myself.

 - In the bottom right corner, click the red circle with the +.

 If the contact's name is suggested below, you can click to add them, then click the pencil icon in the top right to edit their information.

 - Click the gray text that you'd like to edit.
 For example, if you want to add a nickname, click the text "Add a nickname."
 The gray text will go away when you start typing in the new information.